niekh1234/react-simple-date-range/docs/docs/intro.md

 ## Roadmap

 - `DatePicker` and `DateRange` hooks, provided full control over the UI without having to worry about the logic.
-- Integration with more form libraries
+- More customizability, setting the order of the days of the week.
-- Writing tests for the codebase
+- Codebase refactoring and testing.

 ## Contributing

-Please, if you have something to say (positive, or more important negative) feel free to reach out or create an **issue** on github.
+If you have something to say (positive, or more important negative) feel free to reach out or create an **issue** on github.